-They called this process “Kanban,”’ a Japanese term which literally translates to “signboard” or “visual signal.”
+They called this process “Kanban,”’ a Japanese term that literally translates to “signboard” or “visual signal.”
 This approach was found to be effective, and so “Kanban Cards” began to spread to manufacturing companies across the globe to help control the production and purchasing of parts.
 Today, the core principles of Kanban - as defined by David J. Anderson, Jim Benson, and others - are effectively leveraged by workers in a variety of industries, not just manufacturing.

 As the name’s origin suggests, one of the key components to Kanban is visualization.
-When using Kanban to manage work, for example in a software development or construction team, it’s important to visualize the work tasks that need to be done, either on post it notes or in software.
-This allow all parties to observe the flow of work, which in turn allows opportunities for improvement - such as blockers, bottlenecks, and queues - to become clear.
+When using Kanban to manage work, for example in software development or construction team, it’s important to visualize the work tasks that need to be done, either on post-it notes or in software.
+This allows all parties to observe the flow of work, which in turn allows opportunities for improvement - such as blockers, bottlenecks, and queues - to become clear.
 Visualization is not a one-time practice at the start of Kanban, but continues after its implementation, serving as a means of communication about the state of projects, processes, and the inventory of work that remains to be done.

 The ultimate goal of Kanban is to move each piece of work efficiently from beginning to end without waste or lag.
 Work moves from one stage to the next only when demand - from an external customer or the next stage - makes space for it.
 For this to be accomplished, the amount of work in the pipeline must be limited to what can reasonably be managed at any given time.
 Because work is never forced forward against the pull of demand, we avoid piling too much work on a person, which causes stress and impedes flow.

 If the first two principles have been put in place, work will flow freely.
-Therefore, attention should be directed to any interruptions in flow.
+Therefore, attention should be directed to any interruptions inflow.
 Such inefficiencies represent opportunities for further visualization and for improvement.

 Since conditions, resources, and customer demands develop over time, it’s clear that this approach demands constant monitoring and analysis to assess flow and look for opportunities for improvement.